tuliofalmeida/dsco/README.md

 ### How to use it

 1. Check the [installation guide](#installation)
-2. Start the pipeline using the citron_jaune.ipynb using the VSCode and choose the **citron (Python 3.8.13)** enviroment as kernel, or use the .py script through the terminal using the command `conda run -n citron --live-stream python citron_jaune.py` in the folder that you saved the script (don't need to activate the env).
+2. Start the pipeline using the citrons_jaunes.ipynb using the VSCode and choose the **citrons (Python 3.8.13)** environment as kernel, or use the .py script through the terminal using the command `conda run -n citrons --live-stream python citron_jaune.py` in the folder that you saved the script (don't need to activate the env).
 P.S.: It's possible to use the Jupyter (type `jupyter notebook` after activate the env), but I didn't test the GUI using Jupyter directly.
 The .ipynb or the .py should be in the same folder as the functions.py file.
 3. Determine the parameters in the GUI
     - Choose Folder: this button will open a window which you should pick the folder with the .cxd and .tif files for analysis ([folder organization](#folder-organization)).
     - ROIs: Choose the amount of ROI that you want in your analysis.
 The pipeline works using pairs of ROI's (2,4,6...), but the option of 3 ROIs will measure calcium dynamics of the activation and will save it as another .xlsx file.
-    - Experiment: Experiment to be analyzed,, Electrostimulation or Spontaneous activity ('Electro') or Optogenetical stimulation ('Opto') when using the entire spinal cord or pick Slice ('Slice') when the data are from spinal cord slices.
+    - Experiment: Experiment to be analyzed, Electrostimulation or Spontaneous activity ('Electro') or Optogenetical stimulation ('Opto') when using the entire spinal cord or pick Slice ('Slice') when the data are from spinal cord slices.
 Each type of experiment has a different image processing routine.
     - Obj size: The objective used during the data acquisition, this will change the pixel value to perform the conversion.
     - Lat.
 Dis.: Lateral Distance, if 'Yes' after you choose all the ROIs that you previously determined, will be possible to pick an extra one.
 This ROI is expected to be used to take the width (lateral distance) of the propagation.
     - RUN: this button will start the analysis